nygrenh/quiznator/README.md

         PORT=3000

 **NOTE**: presumes `.env` to preside one level UP (ie. `../.env`).
 If you want to use `.env` in the same directory, edit `gulpfile.js` and `bin/www` accordingly.

+`npm start` to start the backend, `npm run postinstall` to make webpack track for frontend changes